- How this works

-- Presentation Options (peer-reviewed papers, demos, tutorials, and panels)
+- Presentation Options (peer-reviewed short papers, demos, tutorials, and panels)

 - Relevant topics for peer-reviewed submissions

 - Instructions and deadlines for submitting peer-reviewed options